AMS-JR/simple-social-networking/README.md

 [@AmadouSarjoJallow](https://github.com/AMS-JR).

 ## Improvement
--Replace Calender with joda time from java.time library -.....
+-Replace Calender with joda time from java.time library<br/>
+-.....
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.